 What do court interpreters do?

 They orally translate from from one language into another in court proceedings and related events.
 Their mission is to remove the language barrier for non- or limited-English speakers who come before the courts so that such persons' access to justice is the same as that of similarly situated English speakers.
-As the NAJIT Code of Ethics (pdf) describes it, "Source language speech should be faithfully rendered [by the interpreter] into the target language by conserving all the elements of the original message while accommodating the syntactic and semantic patterns of the target language...The register, style and tone of the source language should be conserved."
+As the Standards for performance and Professional Responsibility (pdf) describes it, "Interpreters shall render a complete and acurate interpretation or sight translation that preserves the level of language used without altering, omitting, or adding anything to what is stated or written, and without explanation."

 What is a certification examination and how is it different from other types of examinations?

 Interpreter qualifications for different settings may be based on Q & A telephone interviews, screening exams, written testing only or oral testing only, or on full certification testing.
 Certification testing is generally mandated by legislation for professional standards.
 From 1979 (when the Court Interpreters Act, 28 USC 1827, became law) to 2002, the federal courts developed certification testing in Spanish, Haitian Creole and Navajo.
 Federal certification is considered a high standard of interpreter testing.
-Currently there is no federal certification available in languages other than these three.
-Professional associations such as the American Translators Association and the National Association of Judiciary Interpreters and Translators have developed certification or accreditation tests of their own, which are generally well respected.
+Currently federal certification is only available in Spanish.
+Professional associations such as the American Translators Association and the National Association of Judiciary Interpreters and Translators have developed certification tests of their own, which are generally well respected.

 What is the difference between interpretation and translation?